-Part-time salary income must be included when calculating the borrower's gross annual compliance income if the borrower is employed at a part-time job at the time of lender submission of documents for NCHFA loan approval.
+Part-time salary income must be included when calculating the borrower's gross annual income if the borrower is employed at a part-time job at the time of lender submission of documents for NCHFA loan approval.
 It is considered current income.
-If borrower(s) are no longer employed, a VOE must show a termination date and be provided with initial loan submission to NCHFA.
-In cases where employer is out of business, lender must provide proof company is no longer in business.

-The lender must calculate compliance income based on what the borrower is making at the time of lender submission of documents for NCHFA loan approval.
-Part-time income will be averaged year-to-date and projected forward on an annual basis.
+The lender must calculate income based on what the borrower is making at the time of lender submission of documents for NCHFA loan approval if the part-time employer verifies a specific hourly rate and gives the specific number of hours worked (or states the monthly amount).
+The lender must ensure that year-to-date figures equal this amount.
+If not, the file must be documented as to the reason for the discrepancy.